CS1 – an HDACi with epigenetic effects

 The development program for CS1 in PAH is further supported by the Orphan Drug Designation (ODD) granted by the US FDA in March 2020, and the Orphan Medicinal Product Designation (OMPD) granted by the European Commission (by recommendation of the European Medicines Agency, EMA) in August 2024.
 Through the granted ODD/OMPD, the FDA and EMA indicate that they believe that CS1 has the potential to offer patients with PAH a significantly improved treatment.

-Topline Results from the Phase IIa trial of CS1 in PAH
+Phase IIa trial in PAH

-• Primary endpoint of safety and tolerability met successfully
+CS1 – Phase IIa safety data – Primary endpoint of safety and tolerability met successfully

 • REVEAL risk score: